• Skip to main content

 This is not your normal mid-level turntable, and it is much more expensive than most ‘regular’ record players.
 It is an audiophile turntable and will cost you as much as several normal models.

-Rega is a British brand that has been making turntables since 1973, and they focus on high-end audiophile models.
+Rega is a British brand that has been making turntables since 1973.
+They are one of the better turntable brands that focus on high-end audiophile models.

 The VPI Scout